Trek the Inca Trail to Machu Picchu

 Transportation back to Cuzco from Machu Picchu is included once you have competed your trek.
 If you would like, a flight to Lima can be arranged after your trip is over.
 This is not included as a part of your trip costs.

 A total of 6 nights of twin share accommodation are included on this trip.
+This involves 3 nights in hotels and 3 nights camping.

 During your time on the trail, you’ll have all your camp equipment and rucksacks carried and moved from camp to camp by our porters.
 With a limit on 6kg of personal items, (please note your stuff will be weighed!) you’ll pack up your stuff before leaving Cuzco, and can store anything you don’t need to take at your Cuzco hotel.
 Wooden walking sticks (metal ones are not allowed on the trail) are available to rent and can help assist you on your hike.
 Regarding tipping, this will of course be at your personal discretion, but you’ll find many people like to tip their porters, and it always well appreciated!
 If you would like to, then we recommend giving around USD 6-8 per day.